AlgorithmicDhruv/BirdCLEF-2024-Project/README.md

 ## Acknowledgements
 - BirdCLEF 2024 for providing the dataset.
-- TensorFlow and KerasCV for their powerful machine learning libraries.# BirdCLEF-2024-Project
+- TensorFlow and KerasCV for their powerful machine learning libraries.